Gongola/Medinah1/README.md

 ### [Sales insight for Panele Group](https://prod-useast-a.online.tableau.com/#/site/medinah/workbooks/434532?:origin=card_share_link)
 This project was developed for Panele group shareholders to generate sales insights to understand revenue breakdown by cities, years and months, show top 5 customers and top 5 products
 - **Tableau** was the tool used for data cleaning and ETL(Extract, Transform, Load), as well as data visualization (creation of dashboard)
-- **MySql** was the database used for storing and cleaning the data
+- **MySql** was the database used for storing and cleaning the data.
 - ![Panele Sales Insight Dashboard](Panele dashboard.png)